Cimarron County, Oklahoma

 Cimarron County is the westernmost county in the U.S. state of Oklahoma.
 Its county seat is Boise City.
-As of the 2020 census, its population was 2,296, making it the least-populous county in Oklahoma; and indeed, throughout most of its history, it has had both the smallest population and the lowest population density of any county in Oklahoma.
+As of the 2020 census, its population was 2,296, making it the least-populous county in Oklahoma.
+Throughout most of its history, it has had both the smallest population and the lowest population density of any county in Oklahoma.
 Located in the Oklahoma Panhandle, Cimarron County contains the only community in the state (Kenton) that observes the Mountain Time Zone.
 Black Mesa, the highest point in the state, is in the northwest corner of the county.
-The Cimarron County community of Regnier has the distinction of being the driest spot in Oklahoma ranked by lowest annual average precipitation, at just 15.62 inches; but at the same time, Boise City is the snowiest location in Oklahoma ranked by highest annual average snowfall, at 31.6 inches.
+The Cimarron County community of Regnier has the distinction of being the driest spot in Oklahoma ranked by lowest annual average precipitation, at just 15.62 inches; at the same time, Boise City is the snowiest location in Oklahoma ranked by highest annual average snowfall, at 31.6 inches.

 History

 Cimarron County was created at statehood in 1907.
 Before the Oklahoma Organic Act was passed in 1890, the area had belonged to what was known as "No-Man's Land", also referred to as the "Public Land Strip".
 This was a relatively lawless area, with no organized government, and several outlaws sought refuge within its borders.
 In 1890, the strip became known as Beaver County, Oklahoma Territory.
 Informally, it was known as the "Oklahoma Panhandle".
 Only two communities were in the strip.
 One, Carrizo (near present-day Kenton), had 83 residents in 1890, while the other, Mineral City, had 93 residents.
 Otherwise, the land was used primarily by sheepherders from New Mexico.

 Several communities vied to become county seat after statehood: Boise City, Cimarron, Doby, Hurley, Willowbar, and Centerview.
 A county election in 1908 selected Boise City.

 Railroads came late to this part of Oklahoma.
 The Elkhart and Santa Fe Railway built a line from Elkhart, Kansas, through Cimarron County in 1925.
 It completed the link into New Mexico in 1932.
 Service ended in 1942.
 The same company built a line from Colorado to Boise City in 1931 and extended it into Texas in 1937.
 This line still operates and in 2000 was part of the BNSF system.

-Cimarron County was affected by the Dust Bowl and was the site of the iconic 1936 photo entitled Dust Bowl Cimarron County, Oklahoma.
+Cimarron County was affected by the Dust Bowl and was the site of the iconic 1936 photo titled Farmer and Sons Walking in the Face of a Dust Storm.